 What Should you do With Jade Plant Flower?

-However, if you think that flowers engulf the plant’s energy, you can always toss them off.
+However, if you think flowers engulf the plant’s energy, you can always toss them off.

-The Jade plant flower yields seeds, apart from its cultural or mythological value of luck and prosperity.
+Apart from its cultural or mythological value of luck and prosperity, the Jade plant flower also yields seeds.

 Besides, the sweet fragrance of its flower helps to soothe the mind and calm nerves.

 Do you have small kids and pets at your home?
-If so, you need to be cautious and should not let them play around with Jade.
+If so, you must avoid letting them play with Jade.

 However, it is unknown what makes Jade toxic.
-All parts of the Jade are poisonous, and especially its flowers are highly toxic.
+All parts of the Jade are poisonous, especially its highly toxic flowers.

 Similarly, in pets, it causes drooling, vomiting, irritability, pawing at the mouth, etc.

-Contact local veterans, or you can dial up ASPCA Animal Poison Control Center helpline tel: 8884264435
+Contact local veterans, or you can dial up ASPCA Animal Poison Control Center helpline (888) 426-4435 in case of emergency.

-Besides, its sap might also irritate your skin.
-Hence, always put on gloves while pruning or propagating them.
+Besides, its sap might also irritate your skin, so wear gloves while pruning or propagating them.

 Although Jade plant flowers are pretty and desirable, getting them while growing indoors isn’t easy.